How to file a complaint against a Chinese Supplier

 How Alibaba Trade Assurance Works

 One of the many perks of using Alibaba is its Trade Assurance.
-The process is quite simple once you get the basics.
+The process is straightforward once you understand the basics.
 Placing an order with Alibaba Trade Assurance uses a secure escrow system.

 First, you agree on the supplier’s product specifications and timelines.
 Then, you pay directly to Alibaba’s designated account; never to the supplier.
 Alibaba holds the funds until you confirm you are satisfied with the goods.

 You will confirm receipt in the Alibaba dashboard to release the payment.
 However, if the process goes the other way, you can file a dispute via your order page.
-You will upload all the necessary documents, like product photos or inspection reports.
+You will upload all necessary documents, such as product photos or inspection reports.

 Alibaba gives the supplier about five days to respond and resolve the issue.
 Otherwise, Alibaba’s dispute team steps in to mediate.
 They aim to resolve cases within a few business days.
 Then, partial or full refunds are typically processed within 7 working days.
-However, note that the time you receive the refunds depends on your payment method.
+However, note that the time it takes to receive your refunds depends on your payment method.

 Alibaba’s Trade Assurance does not charge buyers additional fees.
 However, suppliers usually absorb a small transaction cost (2–3%).
-The fee often reflects in their pricing.
+The fee is often reflected in their pricing.

 Note: Alibaba’s buyer protection has some clauses.
 First, it is only valid if your expectations were documented in the purchase contract.
 Ambiguous standards or missing data may undermine your dispute claim.
 Ensure you document properly and open your dispute claims on time.